blynkkk/docs/web-dashboard/products/metadata/README.md

 Metadata is a set of characteristics \(or configurations\) applied to every Template and associated with every Device.
 This information will be used for Device Provisioning and [Device Management](../../../mobile-applications/device-management/).

-It's represented by a table in Blynk.360 with Name, Type and Value columns.
+It's represented by a table in Blynk.Console with Name, Type and Value columns.

 ![](../../../.gitbook/assets/metadata_table.png)